Mineriad

 The mineriads (mineriade) were a series of protests and often violent altercations by Jiu Valley miners in Bucharest during the 1990s, particularly 1990–91.
 The term "mineriad" is also used to refer to the most significant and violent of these encounters, which occurred 13–15 June, 1990.
 During the 1990s, the Jiu Valley miners played a visible role in Romanian politics, and their protests reflected inter-political and societal struggles after the Romanian Revolution.

 January 1990 mineriad

 28 January

-After the National Salvation Front's decision to transform itself into a political party, an anti-Communist demonstration took place in Bucharest's Victoria Square (Piața Victoriei), organised by the Christian Democratic National Peasants' Party (PNȚ-CD), National Liberal Party (PNL), and other historical and newly founded oppositional smaller parties.
+After the National Salvation Front's (FSN) decision to transform itself into a political party, an anti-Communist demonstration took place in Bucharest's Victory Square (Piața Victoriei), organised by the Christian Democratic National Peasants' Party (PNȚ-CD), National Liberal Party (PNL), and other historical and newly founded oppositional smaller parties.

 Even though the anti-communist demonstration started out (and was intended to be) non-violent, the protesters charged the Parliament building and demanded the resignation of the FSN party.
 After that, the FSN started talks with the parliamentary opposition parties.